wazuh/wazuh-documentation/source/user-manual/kibana-app/configure-xpack/create-xpack-users.rst

 Kibana system user
 ------------------

-This user is based on the pre-built role named **kibana_system**, but it must be able to fetch and write data to Wazuh indices too.
+This user is based on the pre-built role named ``kibana_system``, but it must be able to fetch and write data to Wazuh indices too.

-To do so, we'll define another role called **wazuh-admin** to handle data related to Wazuh.
+To do so, we'll define another role called ``wazuh-admin`` to handle data related to Wazuh.

-1. Defining the wazuh-admin role
+1. Defining the ``wazuh-admin`` role:

     a) At cluster level, it will need the following privileges: